Interview with Jérome Vanier, Director of Tennis Club de Lyon, former professional tennis player.

 - Do you have contacts with the FFT to try to develop sport within the TCL?

-JV: We put together a case with the FFT to get help.
-We do not yet have the result.
-It is a grant file.
-It is the link with the Fed and the padel but on the other hand there is no link on the types of entertainment but there is Jessica Ginier who is a tennis teacher, at an exceptional level at padel and who is a good facilitator.
-So it is she who will take care of developing the animation of the padel in the club.
+JV: We put together a file with the FFT to get help.
+We don't have the result yet.
+It's a grant file.
+It's the link with the Federation and padel but on the other hand there is no link on the types of activities but there is Jessica Ginier who is a tennis teacher, has an exceptional level in padel and who is a good facilitator.
+So she is the one who will take care of developing padel activities in the club.

-- Concerning padel, Who are your main competitors?
-Another tennis club?
-Mind Padel ?
+– Concerning padel, who are your main competitors?
+Other tennis clubs?
+Esprit Padel ?

 JV: We'll say it's everyone.
 First, the (private) structures that have indoor courts for the winter like Esprit Padel.
 It's true, we don't have any… they will certainly drain people.
 Then you have the cost of the membership fee in the different clubs (average of 250 euros for clubs, TCL = 650 euros) which are lower than here so people can ask themselves the question: why, I will go there … Whereas at Rillieux or TCM5, I have the same thing for a price half the price.
 Currently, this is the club's strategy and we assume it.
 We will see the results but for me a result is after two years.
 Until the end of August, we make discover, nothing is paying and from September we enter on annual contributions and we will be able to see the result.